 And while we go through our seasons of life, our kids go through it, too.
 They are learning about themselves, about others, and about the world outside their home.
 It’s overwhelming for them, too.
 Sometimes you are in sync with one another, but sometimes you’re not.
 This has no bearing of success or failure on you as the parent or them as the child.

 This is why you get up again and again.
 Because each time you’re knocked down, you’re learning something about yourself, your child, or your illness.
-You learn how to do it different or what not to do next time.
+You learn how to do it differently or what not to do next time.
 So really, struggling is growing.

 Tips to Being a Rockstar Fibro Parent